benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 Your versions might differ, since they have probably been updated since the writing of this book.

+**Note**
+You can install multiple packages at once with the `pkgs` list like this:

+    java-packages:
+      pkg.installed
+        - pkgs:
+          - java-1.7.0-openjdk
+          - haveged
+          - tomcat

 #### Managing Files with State Files